Good stuff on the internet

 Judy Holliday on What's My Line?

-Boing Boing: Still the best group blog ever.
+Boing Boing: Still the best group blog out there.

 Daryl Davis: A black musician who "converts" racists.

-Natalie Angier: A science writer with humor and edge.
+Natalie Angier: A science writer with humor and bite.

 Joe Donnelly: LA-based writer, editor, starter, finisher.